d12frosted/elpa-mirror/melpa/loco-readme.txt

-loco is a library and minor mode for entering key sequences.
-For full details, see the README.md file distributed with this file.
+Loco is a library and minor mode to help you enter complex key sequences with ease.
+For full details, see the documentation distributed with this file.